lovebarnowls/groups/static/Readme.txt

 b) Remove the group 'conductor'
 c) Change the password of user 'violin' to 'Cla55icalMusicR0X'
 d) Change the password of user 'clarinet' to 'PracticePracticePractice'
-e) Try writing a script that allows you to create a user, and confirms when the user has been successfully created.
+e) Try writing a script that allows you to create a user based on your input, and confirms when the user has been successfully created.
 Test it out on your image.
 f) Do the same as the above for creating a group, and test it out on your image.

 For discussion: